CoFH/cofh.github.io/docs/compactor/index.md

 and Press.

-If a [numismatic press](/docs/augment-numismatic-press/) is installed, the Mint mode is also available with the recipes added by this augment.
+If a [numismatic press](/docs/augment-numismatic-press/) is installed, the Mint mode is also available with the recipes added by the augment.

 ### Storage
 When in Storage mode, a compactor's recipes are based on storage